pedrojmendoza/geofencing-workshop/README.md

 ![Image of Architecture](arch.png)

-Lets move on the building and deployment of the solution following the steps below:
+Now that you have been introduced to the solution and its architecture, lets move on the building and deployment of the solution following the steps below:

 1. [Creating the geofences editor webapp](creating_webapp.md)
 2. [Setting up the device and its identity](setting_device.md)